tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 {% endhighlight %}

 ##Conclusion to Part 1
-If you're anything like me, at some point you will have thought "isn't a lot of this just good design practice that applies to any class?"
+If you're anything like me, at some point you will have thought "isn't a lot of this just good design, so what's new here?"
 After all, giving classes meaningful names is just good practice.
 As is co-locating data and the methods that relate to it within a class -- that's just encapsulation!
 And this is of course true.

+Evans himself has been quick to note that DDD is not a completely new approach to creating systems, but rather:

+>... a framework for making design decisions and a technical vocabulary for discussing domain design.
+It is a synthesis of widely accepted best practices along with my own insights and experiences.
+Projects facing complex domains can use this framework to approach domain-driven design systematically.
+>
+> ~ <i>ibid.</i>

 In this sense a DDD Value Object is rooted in a wider context of Java best practices.

 In [Part 2](/value-objects-2) of this post I will look at how `Embeddables` provide a convenient way to represent Value Objects in a JPA environment.